aci-ref/facilitation_leading_practices/introduction.md

-As a project, ACI-REF hopes to bring the successful practices of “facilitation” to other academic institutions and interested entities, and across many types of cyberinfrastructure, by documenting the best practices of ACI facilitation, herein.
-For simplicity, and because we hope that these best practices will generalize beyond the institutions within the ACI-REF project, we refer to “Facilitators” rather than “ACI-REFs” throughout the remaining *Facilitation Best Practices* content.
+As a project, ACI-REF hopes to bring the successful practices of “facilitation” to other academic institutions and interested entities, and across many types of cyberinfrastructure, by documenting the leading practices of ACI facilitation, herein.
+For simplicity, and because we hope that these leading practices will generalize beyond the institutions within the ACI-REF project, we refer to “Facilitators” rather than “ACI-REFs” throughout the remaining *Facilitation Leading Practices* content.

 In particular, we hope that the documentation herein will achieve the following goals and enhance the impact of ACI services for scholarship: